lionel87/ts-dispatcher/README.md

 # Type-Safe Event Dispatcher

-This is simple event dispatcher which implements the mediator pattern, where a well-known centralised object is available to send and recieve messages.
+This is a simple event dispatcher which implements the mediator pattern, where a well-known centralised object is available to send and recieve messages.

-Messages sent (with `.dispatch()`) have an assigned event type (or event key) which can be any type (Symbol, string, number, objects, functions etc.).
+Messages sent (with `.dispatch()`) have an assigned event type (or event key) which can be any type (Symbol, string, object, function etc.).
 Recievers can subscribe (with `.addListener()`) to these specifict event types.

 ## WHY?